giantmade/giant-mixins/README.md

 Giant Mixins
 ===================
-A small, re-usable package which can be used in any project that requires mixins (which is 99% of them) This will include the standard mixins such as TimestampMixin, PublishingMixin and URLMixin
+A small, re-usable package which can be used in any project that requires mixins (which is 99% of them) This will include the standard mixins such as TimestampMixin, PublishingMixin and YoutubeURLMixin

 Installation
 ===================